epogrebnyak/product-topics/README.md

 ### About

 - This document is a draft for a course on Product Management.
-- A lot of inspiration for the course ideas comes from reading [John Cutler](https://twitter.com/johncutlefish) on Twitter.
+- Our audience is:

-### Audience
+  - economics/finance graduate students with interest in tech sector;

-- Economics/finance graduate students with interest in tech sector.
+  - junior people in tech with a bit of imposter syndrome.
-- Junior people in tech with a bit of imposter syndrome.
+- A lot of inspiration comes from reading [John Cutler](https://twitter.com/johncutlefish) on Twitter.

 ### Course outline